JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 After a while Todd screamed in joy, “You did!
 Jack did it!” and ran out into the hallway.

 This was a great moment while it lasted as I basked in the idea that Todd could be respectful and nice for once.
-And in hot
+And in hot second a happy thing turned to garbage as Todd ran to me, broke past that personal space bubble we all had, grabbed me aggresively at the waist

 ***